negezor/vk-cleaner/README.md

 ## Simple usage

+### Windows 10 build 17063 or higher

+- Unpack VK Archive to `Archive` folder
+- Open a terminal in near `Archive` folder (TIP: Hold <kbd>Shift</kbd> and right-click in the folder, then select `Open command windows here` or just right-click in the folder, then select `Open in Terminal`)
+- Typing `curl -s https://raw.githubusercontent.com/negezor/vk-cleaner/master/dist/cleaner.mjs > cleaner.mjs` in terminal and <kbd>Enter</kbd>
+- Typing `node cleaner.mjs` in terminal and <kbd>Enter</kbd>
+- Follow the script instructions
+- Congratulations!

 ### Windows

-- Unpack VK Archive to Archive folder
+- Unpack VK Archive to `Archive` folder
-- Download the [script](https://raw.githubusercontent.com/negezor/vk-cleaner/master/dist/cleaner.mjs) and put it next to the Archive folder
+- Download the [script](https://raw.githubusercontent.com/negezor/vk-cleaner/master/dist/cleaner.mjs) and put it next to the `Archive` folder
-- Open a terminal in near Archive folder (TIP: Hold <kbd>Shift</kbd> and right-click in the folder, then select `Open command windows here`)
+- Open a terminal in near `Archive` folder (TIP: Hold <kbd>Shift</kbd> and right-click in the folder, then select `Open command windows here` or just right-click in the folder, then select `Open in Terminal`)
 - Typing `node cleaner.mjs` in terminal and <kbd>Enter</kbd>
 - Follow the script instructions
 - Congratulations!

 ### Linux

-- Unpack VK Archive to Archive folder
+- Unpack VK Archive to `Archive` folder
-- Open a terminal in near Archive folder
+- Open a terminal in near `Archive` folder
 - Typing `curl -s https://raw.githubusercontent.com/negezor/vk-cleaner/master/dist/cleaner.mjs > cleaner.mjs && node cleaner.mjs` in terminal and <kbd>Enter</kbd>
 - Follow the script instructions
 - Congratulations!